midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/marxism-is-an-anti-human-cult.md

 ![marxism-is-an-anti-human-cult](/memes/capitalism/marxism-is-an-anti-human-cult.png)

-Marxism is an anti human cult.
+Marxism is an anti human cult masquerading in the costume of humanitarianism